pgorman/dangerjaunt/dangerjaunt.md

 #### 3. Hold Portal ####

-_Hold Portal_ magically freezes the position of a door or gate.
+_Hold Portal_ freezes the position of a door or gate.
 Creatures with magic resistance unhinge the spell with minor effort.
 Range: referee's discretion; duration: 2d6 turns.